Understanding Alzheimer’s care. What is Alzheimer’s Disease?

 - Stage I – Preclinical Alzheimer’s: This stage can begin years before disease symptoms become readily apparent.
 During this stage, the brain begins to develop changes that are the first indication of Alzheimer’s.

-- Stage II – Mild cognitive impairment (MCI): At this stage, people may have difficulty remembering conversations or recent events, and judgment begins to become impaired.
+- Stage II – Mild cognitive impairment (MCI): At this stage, people may find it challenging to remember conversations or recent events, and judgment begins to become impaired.

-- Stage III- Mild dementia: Symptoms include continued loss of memory, difficulty with complex tasks and personality changes.
+- Stage III- Mild dementia: Symptoms include continued loss of memory, trouble with complex tasks and personality changes.

-- Stage IV – Moderate dementia: Performing regular tasks like personal care activities becomes difficult or impossible, and significant changes in behavior and personality occur.
+- Stage IV – Moderate dementia: Performing regular tasks like personal care activities becomes challenging or impossible, and significant changes in behavior and personality occur.

 - Stage V – Severe dementia: Patients lose the ability to communicate clearly and physical impairment may be significant and include visual and auditory processing, task sequencing, verbal processing, swallowing and more.
 Eventually, the disease destroys the brain’s ability to keep the body functioning.